 Sebaceous glands produce sebum.
 Sebum is an oily, waxy substance, and its main function is to moisturise our skin as well as make it water proof (-ish).
-Acne affects sebaceous glands that respond to hormones.
+Acne typically affects the sebaceous glands that respond to hormones.
 Not all sebaceous glands respond to hormones.

 Unfortunately not just hormones affect our skin.
 Stress, environment, genetics, body weight as well as our diet has an impact.
-I’ll briefly touch on all of these aspects.
+We’ll briefly touch on all of these aspects.

 Why is acne an issue?

-Whether it is from having ‘bad’ skin as a teenager, throughout adult life, or the scars some people are left with.
-Acne/pimples etc aren’t fun to deal with, and can cause mental health issues.
+Whether it is from having ‘bad’ skin as a teenager, adult acne, or the scars some people are left with.
+It’s not fun to deal with, and can cause mental health issues.

 Almost half of high school students with acne (45%) have social phobia (anxiety) according to a systematic review.
 Having acne leads to a significant increase in depression and anxiety.
 Learning about evidence-based ways of dealing with acne could be beneficial for some in terms of managing mental health.
 A healthy diet also goes a long way to improving our mental health.

 Current evidence behind what effects skin

 Hey that sounds familiar!
 And diet related….
-Insulin is the hormone of plenty, or at least that’s how my university lecturer described it.
-This means insulin is released when you have access to food, aka a time of plenty.
+Insulin is the hormone of plenty, a good descriptor as it’s a visual reminder of when Insulin is released into the blood.
+Insulin is released when you have access to food, aka a time of plenty.

 Insulin-like growth factor-1 (IGF-1)

-This guy increases androgen hormone production, it also changes some rather long-winded technical sounding hormones that increase triglycerides (fats) and desaturation of fatty acids in the sebum.
+This guy increases androgen hormone production, it also changes some rather long-winded technical sounding hormones that increase triglycerides (fats) and the de-saturation of some fatty acids in the sebum.
 Sebum is secreted by sebaceous glands.
 This can increase inflammation and causes acne to form.